 Persistence in travel writing means continuing to send out query letters, and not letting rejections stop you in your tracks.

-Persistence means sitting down and working every day even when you don’t feel like it, and when there isn’t anyone else to tell you what to do.
+Persistence means sitting down and working every day even when you don’t feel like it.
+You won't have a boss to tell you what to do.

 Persistence is figuring out what to do each day and working toward your goals, a little bit at a time.

-Patience is an attribute that’s very important to travel writers.
+Patience is an attribute that’s very important for travel writers.

 Displaying patience when courting a magazine editor is a great example.
 Many writers take constant rejection way too personally, become discouraged, and then drop out.